 Conduct to the prejudice of good military discipline in that he allowed [word indecipherable] more men of another unit to remain with his detachment and failed to ascertain why they became attached.Source: Service Records

 A court martial found him not guilty but he received a severe reprimand.

 He returned to England in December 1918 before embarking for Australia aboard the SS Ulysses in January 1919.
 His journey home was interrupted when he was admitted to hospital at Gibraltar - Influenza.
 William re-embarked aboard the HMT Ascanius in February, arriving in Australia in April.
 He was discharged from the AIF in June 1919.

 In 1942 William enlisted in the Australian Army, at Foster, VIC.
 He served in the Volunteer Defence Corps as a Private and was discharged in 1945.

-He is listed on the Roll of Honour for Bacchus Marsh, held by the RSL at Bacchus Marsh and the Roll of Honour for the Coimadai State School and also the Holy Trinity Church Roll of Honour held by the Holy Trinity Anglican Church in Bacchus Marsh.
+He is listed on the Shire of Bacchus Marsh Roll of Honour, the Bacchus Marsh Roll of Honor, the Bacchus Marsh & District Roll of Honour, the Roll of Honour for the Coimadai State School and the Bacchus Marsh Holy Trinity Church Roll of Honour.
+He is also remembered in the Coimadai Avenue of Honour.

 Tree Position (accuracy ±1 tree) -37.67863257530809, 144.4546260639504

 Last updated by lee, Tue, 27 Apr 2021 14:15:24